tphakala/birdnet-go/README.md

 BirdNET-Go features

-- Works on Windows, Linux and macOS
-- Can analyse 48kHz WAV files from single file or directory of WAV files
-- Outputs to Raven selection table and CSV format
-- Realtime analysis of soundcard capture, analysis output to log file, SQLite or MySQL
+- 24/7 realtime bird song analysis of soundcard capture, analysis output to log file, SQLite or MySQL
+- BirdWeather upload support
+- WAV file analysis, outputs to Raven selection table and CSV format
-- Log file output can be used as overlay in OBS for bird feeder streams etc., see it in action at https://www.youtube.com/watch?v=5Ws-87a3gEk
+- Realtime log file output can be used as overlay in OBS for bird feeder streams etc., see it in action at https://www.youtube.com/watch?v=5Ws-87a3gEk
-- Localized species labels thanks to translations by @patlevin
 - Minimal runtime dependencies, BirdNET Tensorflow Lite model is embedded in compiled binary
+- Runs on Windows, Linux and macOS

 ## Executable Distributions

-Ready to run binaries can be found from releases section https://github.com/tphakala/BirdNET-Go/releases/ Arhives also contains libtensorflowlite_c library.
+Ready to run binaries can be found from releases section https://github.com/tphakala/BirdNET-Go/releases/ Archives also contains libtensorflowlite_c library.

 ## Compiling for Linux